websanco/liferay-learn/docs/dxp/latest/en/developing-applications/core-frameworks/message-bus/listening-for-messages.md

 1. In the UI, [upload a PDF file](../../../content-authoring-and-management/documents-and-media/uploading-and-managing/uploading-files.md) to Documents and Media.

-After Documents and Media completes generating the PDF file preview, it sends a message to the destination that the example project's `MessageListener` is listening on.
-The Message Bus relays the message to all `MessageListener`'s that are registered with the destination.
+After Documents and Media completes generating the PDF file preview, it sends a message to the destination where the example project's `MessageListener` is listening.
+The Message Bus relays the message to all `MessageListener`'s registered with the destination.
 On receiving the relayed message, the project's `MessageListener` logs the message's payload and destination.

 ```bash
 [liferay/document_library_pdf_processor-2][W3A4MessageListener:22] Received message payload [Ljava.lang.Object;@6df886c1 at destination liferay/document_library_pdf_processor
 ```

-Now see how it works.
+Here's how it works.

 ## Determine the Destination